 Spanish Courses

-This is an unofficial list of courses that will be offered in Hispanic Studies in Fall 2024.
+This is an unofficial list of courses that will be offered in Hispanic Studies in spring 2026.
 It is strictly for the use of expanded course descriptions.
 For the complete official course offerings please consult the My.UIC portal.

 For a list of all courses and general course descriptions, please see the UIC Academic Catalog.